MonashBioinformaticsPlatform/RNAsik-pipe/docs/roadmap.md

     - if a directory is given, do what `-fqDir` does now and traverse down retuning list of fastq files.
     - if a file is given, use those locations getting fastq files.
 Location can be local file path or URLs, assume one location per line

+Will keep `-fqDir` flag, as a backward compatibility with a warning that flag had been deprecated.
+Will also schedule to remove `-fqDir` completely in future releases
-Because this will "break"/change `RNAsik` as `-fqDir` flag will be removed, needs a minor version bump.
-I can make it backwards compatible, probably should do that.
+Because of changes in arg's options will do a minor version bump.

-### 1.4.9

-- general bug fixes and maintenance

-## ToDo's
+## Ideas for future releases

 - include IGVlink into RNAsik-pipe output, can only do that if data outputted into something that is hostable i.e object store?
 - Need better support for exonic/intronic rates estimation.
 Is `read_distribution.py` from RSeQC good idea?
 Right now qualiMap is ok